FabLab-Altmuehlfranken/nix-inkstitch/patches/README.md

 The build process is split into two steps.
 Upstream compiles a `main.js` and then bundles that into a standalone application.
 The nix version only compiles `main.js` and delivers that as package.
-Subsequently, build process and invocation are fixed.
+Subsequently, build process and invocation are changed to reflect that.
-This causes assumptions about the routing that Ink/Stitch makes, which are fixed through a patch.
+This breaks assumptions about the routing that Ink/Stitch makes, which are fixed through a patch.

 The menu is re-enabled in electron windows in order to allow for easier debugging.